Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Understood Messages

 This indicates the percentage of how many messages were understood during conversations.
-You can find a calculation example with data visualization in a bar chart in the [Understood/Misunderstood](#understood--misunderstood-messages) bar chart.
+You can find a calculation example with data visualization in the [Understood/Misunderstood](#understood--misunderstood-messages) bar chart.

 ### Average Execution Time